lucastlima/test-automation-example/README.md

 # Test Automation Example

-We will be using Playwright to automate the tests.
-Please refer to the [documentation](https://playwright.dev/docs/intro) for additional information.
+We will be using Playwright for automating the tests.
+For additional information, please refer to the [documentation](https://playwright.dev/docs/intro).

 ## Quick Start

-Make sure you have the required dependencies installed, so you can run the tests correctly.
+Ensure that you have the necessary dependencies installed in order to run the tests correctly.

 ### Core Dependencies:

 - Node.js
   - Download and install [Node](https://nodejs.org/en).
 - Yarn
-  - Check if Node and NPM are installed correctly by running `node -v` and `npm -v`
+  - Confirm that Node and NPM are installed correctly by running `node -v` and `npm -v`
   - Install Yarn by running `npm i -g yarn`

 ### Installing Test Dependencies